-If you are going to be absent or late you must call and/or text the centre and inform the staff on the program phone.
-Please review our safe arrivals and dismissal policy and procedures in detail.
+• If you are going to be absent or late you must call and/or text the centre and inform the staff on the program phone.

-Upon arrival at the centre, children must be escorted (by Parent or Guardian) into their classroom to a staff member.
-The staff will then mark your child as present on the attendance form.

-At the end of the day please ensure that when you are picking up your child you speak directly to the staff when you arrive in the play space so that they can mark your child as leaving on the attendance form.

-Please let us know of any special requirements, unusual events or changes which may have an impact on your child.
+- Children must be escorted (by Parent or Guardian) to their assigned classroom to a staff member.
+The staff will then mark your child as present on the attendance form. - Children must be picked up (by Parent or Guardian), please ensure that when you are picking up your child you speak directly to your child's educator when you arrive in the play space so that they can mark your child as leaving on the attendance form. - Please let us know of any special requirements, unusual events or changes which may have an impact on your child.

 Children will be allowed to leave the program only with a parent or a designated alternate pick-up person or emergency contact arranged by a parent/guardian.

-Designated alternate pick-up or emergency contact adults, as well as parents, not recognized by program staff will be asked for photo identification prior to picking up a child.
+Important Note: Designated alternate pick-up or emergency contact adults, as well as parents, not recognized by program staff will be asked for photo identification prior to picking up a child.